goldbergyoni/nodebestpractices/sections/security/sessions.md

-# Modify the default session middlewares settings
+# Modify the default session middleware settings

 <br/><br/>

 ### One Paragraph Explainer

 Many popular session middlewares do not apply best practice/secure cookie settings out of the box.
-Tweaking these settings from the defaults offers more protection for both the use and the application, by reducing the threat of attacks such as session hijacking and session identification.
+Tweaking these settings from the defaults offers more protection for both the user and the application, by reducing the threat of attacks such as session hijacking and session identification.

 The most common setting left to default is the session `name` - in `express-session` this is `connect.sid`.
 An attacker can use this information to identify the underlying framework of the web application as well as module specific vulnerabilities.
 Changing this value to something other than the default will make it harder to determine what session mechanism is being used.